A tiny village with no paved roads, no traffic lights, no cars, You can only get Monteviasco on foot (staircase of 1,400 steps) or by cable car.

 Other tourist attractions around Lake Maggiore

-To help you make the most of your stay in Northern Italian Lakes we have put together a guide, packed full of information about all the tourist attractions to see during your holiday.
+To help you make the most of your stay in Italian-Swiss Lake District we have put together a guide, packed full of information about all the tourist attractions around.

 Go back to resources